ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 Here, we first create two matrixes, A and B. Their columns are each one simulation, and the rows are each one combination of visits and conversion (e.g. one is for browsers with 1 visit and 0 conversion, another for 2 visits and 1 conversion, etc).
 We've used the binomial distribution again to simulate splitting n, the number of browsers with a combination of visits and conversions, into A and B.

 We create four vectors of length 1000, one entry for each simulation.
-Two are for the total number of visits in A or B and two are for the the number of converted visits in A or B. These calculations work as following:
-- if the first entry in A and B represents the number of browsers with 5 visits and 1 conversions in A and B, respectively, we just multiply each of those by 5 to get the number of visits and by 1 to get the number of conversion.
+Two are for the total number of visits in A or B and two are for the the number of converted visits in A or B. For example, if the first entry in A and B represents the number of browsers with 5 visits and 1 conversions in A and B, respectively, we just multiply each of those by 5 to get the number of visits and by 1 to get the number of conversion.
 So if it was 2 in A and 3 in B, that means A had 10 visits and 2 conversion while B had 15 visits and 3 conversions.
 We do this for every row and then add up the column to get the total number of visits and total number of conversions for that simulation in A and in B. This operation is repeated for all 1000 columns (simulations).

 Our last step is to use the vectorized prop test to get a 1000 p-values and then calculate what percentage of them are less than .05

 ### Take Home Lesson

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed, and so you shouldn't prematurely worry about optimizing for performance but about making sure your code is clear.
-This holds true for the majority of my code, which I only need to run once.
-In this case, though, the point was to run the same code hundreds of times.